populse/populse_mia/docs/html/_sources/installation/host_user_installation.rst.txt

     * MRIFileManager: containing the file converter used in Mia.

+    * MiaResources (external resources): containing resources needed to use populse_mia and mia_processes in some cases (references data as ROI, templates, ect...)

   * Mia projects path: the folder containing the analysis projects saved in Mia.
 A "projects" folder will be created in the selected folder.

   * Installation target: Check **Host** for installation on host.